-We did this on a BMW 650 Sertao and 800GS.
-This is a great trip for any adventure bike and also bigger enduro bikes like a 450WR Yammie or 511 Husqy.
+We did it with a BMW 650 Sertao and a 800GS.
+This is a great trip for any adventure bike and enduro bikes like a 450WR Yamaha or 511 Husqvarna.

 Sutherland itself is a lovely little Karoo town with some nice places to stay and eat.
 Look out for the Jupiter restaurant and accommodation.
 It welcomes bikers.
-The local hotel is also great.
-We stayed there.
+The local hotel, where we stayed, is great.
 The Tankwa Karoo National Park has some great camp sites and chalets.
 We stayed over at the Cederberg Oasis between Oppi Berg and Wupperthal.
 Great atmosphere and great steaks.
-Give them a call at 027 482 2819 or mail at firstname.lastname@example.org.
-Down in the Biedouw Valley we stayed at Enjo Life Guestfarm.
+Give them a call at 027 482 2819 or mail firstname.lastname@example.org.
+Down in the Biedouw Valley we stayed at Enjo Life guest farm.
 Awesome place.
 Friendly people.
-Tel.
-027 482 2869.
-Mail. email@example.com.
+Call 027 482 2869 or e-mail email@example.com.
 Clanwilliam is a great town to stop and have a break.
 Nice little shops and restaurants.
 And Wupperthal is a must see.

 7. Are there petrol stations along the way?
 Do you know of any motorcycle repair shops along the route or in the area?

-There are garages in Sutherland, Oppi Berg, Clanwilliam.
-The one in Middelpos is not open through the night and not open whole day on Sunday or Saturday.
-Give the Middelpos Hotel a call to make sure, 027 341 2507 or if you are in trouble.
-Clanwilliam is quite a big town and you could find somebody there to help with some minor repairs if it’s necessary.
-In Sutherland you could call Rudi for help.
-He has some bike spares and tyres and tubes, 082 739 0018.
+There are garages in Sutherland, Oppi Berg and Clanwilliam.
+The one in Middelpos is not open at night and not open the whole day on Sunday or Saturday.
+Call the Middelpos Hotel (027 341 2507) to find out what the hours are.
+Clanwilliam is a large town and you could find somebody there to help with minor repairs.
+In Sutherland you can as Rudi (082 739 0018) for help.
+He has some bike spares, tyres and tubes.

-Ouberg and Gannaga passes are gravel passes so be careful.
-Ouberg is very steep and Gannaga has some sharp bends.
-In winter this region could get some heavy rainfalls and then every little ditch and river becomes flooded.
-Especially the ones in the Cederberg and Biedouw Valley.
-Walk through to make sure it is not too deep and that the flow is not too strong.
-The 4×4 track over Eselbank to Wupperthal is the most difficult part, but there’s no big dangers on that stretch.
+Ouberg and Gannaga are gravel passes, so ride carefully.
+Ouberg is steep and Gannaga has sharp bends.
+In winter this region can get heavy rainfall and then every little ditch and river is in flood; especially those in the Cederberg and Biedouw valleys.
+Walk through water to make sure it is not too deep and that the flow is not too strong.
+The 4×4 track over Eselbank to Wupperthal is the most difficult part, but there are no great dangers on that stretch.
 Take it easy if you are not an experienced rider.

 9. What did the trip cost in fuel, meals and accommodation?